mcsweeney90/mcsweeney90.github.io/_publications/2018-10-26-first-year-continuation-report.md

 date: 2017-09-07
 paperurl: 'http://mcsweeney90.github.io/files/first-year-report.pdf'
 ---
 My first year PhD continuation report.
-These are for internal use within the School so are more informal than a proper thesis (or an academic paper) but thought I might as well provide it here anyway.
+These are for internal use within the School so are more informal than a proper thesis or a paper but thought I might as well provide it here anyway.

 [Download paper here.](http://mcsweeney90.github.io/files/first-year-report.pdf)